Yheloww/real-estate-price-prediction/README.md

 The final rsquared score that I have for my model is 0.66.

-## Interpretation of model performances
+## Interpretation of the model performances

 As I said before this was my first project using machine learning.
 It was a lot of new things to learn and to get into.